 We are a smaller reporting company as defined by Rule 12b-2 of the Exchange Act and are not required to provide the information otherwise required under this item.
 For information about our risk factors, see the "Risk Factors" section in our final prospectus for the Initial Public Offering, which was filed with the SEC on June 17, 2021.
-Any of the factors described therein could result in a significant or material adverse effect on our business, financial condition and operating results.
+As of the date of this Quarterly Report on Form 10-Q, there have been no material changes to the risk factors disclosed in our final prospectus filed with the SEC on June 17, 2021, except for the below risk factor.
+Any of the factors described therein or herein could result in a significant or material adverse effect on our business, financial condition and operating results.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business, financial condition and operating results.